Namayingo District

 Dolwe Island Rock Art Landscape on Lake Victoria in Namayingo district.

 Namayingo District is a district in Eastern Uganda.
 The district is named after its 'chief town', Namayingo, where the district headquarters are located.

+Administration

+The district is made up of three county and these county are further divided into 11 sub county and town council.
+The three county include the following as bellow.

+Bukooli island county.
+The county has three sub county which include.